cwoac/nvvim/README.md

 * `\<cr>`  This will follow a '[[...]]' link from within a note.
 * `\l` Move the cursor to the search area ready for changes.
 * `\i` As `\l`, but clears the current search term first (equivalent to `<esc>` on NV as remapping escape in vim is... unwise)
+* `\d` Delete a note. **warning** This will delete the note pointed to by the search bar.
+Under normal usage this should be correct.
+ It does not currently ask confirmation.
+* `\r` Rename a note.
+This will *not* update any links in other notes.

 Note that if you try an load a note that does not exist, the system will create a new one.